bernardchu/dps/README.md

 ## Development Process

 ### Environments
 Frontend changes will automatically deploy to amplify once the code is merged into the appropriate branch.
 Backend changes need to be pushed with `amplify push` from a terminal.
+More complex backend changes, such as creation of a new lambda, may not be immediately reflected in a local `amplify status` when checking out an updated branch.
+`amplify env checkout <your current env>` should resolve this.

 #### Production
 There are two amplify apps, one for the [frontend](https://us-east-1.console.aws.amazon.com/amplify/home?region=us-east-1#/d2nmfhy26u2704) and one for the [backend](https://us-east-1.console.aws.amazon.com/amplify/home?region=us-east-1#/dc11q6d25hrn6), for dumb reasons.